helq/blag/src/blog/personal/webcomics.md

+---
+title: A collection of Webcomics I've enjoyed
+---

 Latest update: 2019.10.22

 This document lists all those individual comics I've found funny over the years.
 I've been doing this for, probably, more than 4 years now (date of writing: 2017.05.09).

+I've marked with an asterisk (`*`) those comics which have stuck with me for years and had shaped some of my ideas about the world (date: 2020.03.22).

 **SPOILER ALERT:** I've tried to add a small explanation to each comic.
 The explanation is solely with the purpose of reminding me what is the comic about.
 MANY contain spoilers!